 Yes.
 Customers may return the item if they decide they no longer want it.

-Can customers obtain ownership early? #
+Can rent-to-own customers obtain ownership early? #

 Yes.
 Most agreements include early purchase options that allow customers to obtain ownership before completing the full rental term.